IgorLiovin105/IgorLiovin105/README.md

-- Hi, I’m @IgorLiovin105 I'm 20 and I live in Omsk
+- Hi, I’m @IgorLiovin105 I'm 21 and I live in Omsk
 - I’m interested in web development, music and sport
+- I work in company campusagro.com on web developer position
 - I’m currently learning HTML, CSS, JS, React, Vue 3, PHP and Laravel
 - You can reach me in VK: https://vk.com/igorlyovin105